denten-books/plain-text/0-intro.md

 stemming from a personal experience of geographic displacement, leads to a dialectics, that is, a method of making sense out of conflicting and often contradictory logics of the virtual.
-In the section that follows, I outline the some of the methodological considerations that motivate my approach to the study of media in general and text in particular.
+In the section that follows, I outline some of the methodological considerations that motivate my approach to the study of media in general and of text in particular.
 Finally, I would like to draw attention to the plan of the present work.

 ## Theory